Zagłębie Sosnowiec: History

 In 1977 and 1978, Zagłębie twice won the Polish Cup, and in 1979, Wojciech Rudy was named Best Polish Player of the Year.

 In 1986, Zagłębie, after 11 years, was relegated to the Second Division.
 It remained there until June 1989, when Zagłębie returned to the Ekstraklasa.
 Among its top players were Marek Bęben, Ryszard Czerwiec and Maciej Mizia.
 After promotion, the games of Zagłębie were attended by thousands of people, with the record, 28,000, watching the match against Górnik Zabrze.

 After the 1991 season, Zagłębie avoided relegation in the playoffs, in which it beat Jagiellonia Białystok 0–2, 2–0, and 4–2 in the penalty shootout.
 In 1992, Zagłębie was relegated, even though among its players was Marek Koniarek.
 Due to financial problems, the team was soon relegated to the third level.
 The club was then dissolved.

 In 1995, Zagłębie returned in the 5th division, and soon qualified to the fourth, and then third division.
 In 2000, Zagłębie won promotion to the second level.
 In 2001, with a new Italian sponsor ERGOM, Zagłębie planned to win promotion back to the top league.
 Instead, the team was relegated.

 In 2004, Zagłębie won promotion to the Second Division.
 Finally, after the 2006–07 season, Zagłębie returned to the Ekstraklasa.
 Among its top players were Jacek Berensztajn, Jakub Wierzchowski and Adrian Mierzejewski.
 The 2007–08 Ekstraklasa season was a failure, as Zagłębie gathered only 16 points, and was relegated again.
 Among its players at that time was Patryk Małecki.

 Stadium

-Zagłębie Sosnowiec play their home matches at the ArcelorMittal Park, with a 11,600 capacity.
+Zagłębie Sosnowiec play their home matches at the Zagłębie Sports Park, with a 11,600 capacity.